nvtkaszpir/3d-print/prusa-link-no-password/README.md

 # Known Limitations

-- Tested only with Prusa Mini+ v5.1.2, for other printers/configs it probably requires additional headers or changed headers.
+- Tested only with Prusa Mini+ v5.1.2 (and higher firmware), for other printers/configs it probably requires additional headers or changed headers.
-- if caching enabled then some things are aggressively cached for 7 days.
+- if caching enabled then some things are aggressively cached for 7 days, but you are less likely cause weird issues when printing and browsing files on the USB

+- you can remove `proxy_set_header X-Api-Key` from the configs and then you would have to provide it on the client side and it will be forwarded to the printer.

+- not tested with TLS termination on the nginx, but it should be trivial.

 # Requirements